 Two years after Emily complained of weight gain, depression and fatigue, she was diagnosed with the autoimmune disease, Hashimoto’s.
 Autoimmune illnesses are often difficult to diagnose as symptoms can be quite diverse.

-However, in some people, like Emily, their immune system becomes sensitized to cells from their own body and this can lead to an auto-immune disease.
+However, in some people like Emily, their immune system becomes sensitized to cells from their own body, and this can lead to an autoimmune disease.
 Instead of protecting the body from invading microorganisms, the immune system turns on the body’s own healthy cells.

 TYPES OF AUTOIMMUNE DISEASE

 Many factors contribute to a positive healing outcome for someone who has an auto-immune disease.
 Addressing the underlying inflammatory processes behind the symptoms can have a profound and positive impact on your physical health, as can improving your ability to deal effectively with stress.
+It is remarkable that very few doctors are interested in what a patient eats and yet, our microbiome – our gut bacteria – is always involved in autoimmune diseases.

 - Addressing the physical as well as the emotional distress and frustration that inevitably accompany a chronic illness.